-ORDERED that status reports shall be filed every thirty days, with the first report due September 2, 2008.
-The first status report shall include a report on the Government's efforts to streamline and improve the attorney visitation procedures.
+ORDERED that status reports will be due every thirty days, with the first report due September 2, 2008.
+The report shall include an update on Petitioner's counsel's efforts to meet with Mr. Al Sharbi.
 It is further

 ORDERED that the Government shall file the Combatant Status Review Tribunal ("CSRT") report for Petitioner by August 12, 2008.
 It is further